sirselim/presentation_and_design_resources/README.md

     • http://posters.f1000.com/

 Google Image Search – is a great place to view and critique many examples of poster design (be they scientific or otherwise).
 Use search strings such as poster design, scientific poster design, etc etc.

+## Having fun

+Remember there is no right or wrong way to design a poster; everyone has different tastes and preferences.

+* Life is much easier when you have all the elements of your poster ready before you start working in your chosen software.
+Have the bulk of your text written, have your figures ready, and grab a pencil and sketch out some possible layouts.
+* Don’t be afraid to play around with your design, try something and see if it works.
+Bounce ideas of people and ask them to comment on your ideas and designs.
+* Try to limit the amount of text on your poster, get your point across in a succinct way that will invite interested parties to ask further questions.

+Mainly remember to enjoy yourself – you’ve done all the hard work in the clinic/lab/research, now it’s time to present this to others.
+Have fun with it and try to get your ideas and results across in a way that grabs the audience and makes sense.